 But how and why did I end up in an indigenous village in Panama?

-“We are here!” the guide cheerfully proclaimed.
+“We're here!” the guide cheerfully announced.

 Hello, Victor.